-- Common Ground is the Fort Lewis College version of a resolution of respect or campus creed created by and for the students at FLC in the academic year 2009-10.
-The draft was created to localize and personalize the nationwide Anti-Defamation League’s Resolution of Respect that Code Red has used on campus for its bias-awareness and anti-discrimination events since 2007.
+- This Fort Lewis College version of a resolution of respect or campus creed was created by and for the students at FLC in the academic year 2009-10 to localize and personalize the nationwide Anti-Defamation League’s Resolution of Respect that Common Ground (formerly Code Red) has used on campus for its bias-awareness and anti-discrimination events since 2007.

-- Code Red held a campus-wide forum to gather input about ideas for the document and what our campus community believes in, and then formed a volunteer student committee to gather feedback and refine the document.
-This panel of 8 volunteer students presented the document to their classes, and to other classes that would let them, and distributed feedback forms to gauge student interest.
+- The group held a campus-wide forum to gather input about ideas for the document and what our campus community believes in.
+A volunteer student committee was formed to gather feedback and refine the document.
+This panel of 8 presented the document to classes and distributed feedback forms to gauge student interest.
 The initial sample set of almost 250 students from more than 11 classes and majors produced results that were undeniably in favor of the document.

-- Code Red intern Dan Riecks recorded the data from the students, and ran analysis on it (with the help of FLC Statistics Professor Sue Kraus) to ensure that the sampling was accurate.
+- Common Ground intern Dan Riecks recorded the data and ran analysis (with the help of FLC Statistics Professor Sue Kraus) to ensure that the sampling was accurate.
 The IRB granted exempt status for the study, concluding that it did not ask for sensitive information from students and that testing methods were sound.
-The revised document was presented to additional classes, and later to ASFLC.
+The revised document was presented to additional classes, and later to ASFLC, Fort Lewis College student government.
 Senate members in the winter 2010 voted not to endorse the document, requesting that more freshman students provide input before approval.

-- Code Red facilitators surveyed an additional 4 classes (80 respondents) for their feedback and senator Noel Altaha wrote a resolution to the ASFLC requesting their endorsement during the Winter term of 2011.
+- Facilitators surveyed an additional 4 classes (80 respondents) for their feedback and senator Noel Altaha wrote a resolution to the ASFLC requesting their endorsement during the Winter term of 2011.
 The document began the official endorsement process in 2011 in honor of our 2011 centennial celebration.